zynksoftware/Zynk-Workflow/_docs/Sage-200-Connector/Importing-Sales-Orders-into-Sage-200.md

 _Required_
 Specifies if the sales order number specified in the XML should be used or if Sage 200 should allocate the order numbers.

+#### Prevent Duplicates
+_Required_
+Set to ‘True’ to check whether the stock transaction Id supplied in the input XML file has already been imported, and if so skip the stock transaction.

 #### Ready for Invoice Printing
 _Required_
 If set to true marks the order as ready for invoice printing.